No-hitter: Team

-MLB no-hitters
+Major League Baseball no-hitters

 Combined no-hitters

-The vast majority of no-hit games are finished by the starting pitcher, but 21 MLB no-hitters have been thrown by a combination of the starting and relief pitchers.
+The vast majority of no-hit games are finished by the starting pitcher, but 22 MLB no-hitters have been thrown by a combination of the starting and relief pitchers.
 The first such combined no-hitter occurred on June 23, 1917, when Ernie Shore of the Boston Red Sox relieved starter Babe Ruth, who had been ejected for arguing with the umpire after walking the first batter of the game.
 The runner was subsequently caught stealing and Shore retired the next 26 batters without allowing any baserunners.
 This game was long considered a perfect game for Shore, since he recorded 27 outs in succession; current rules classify it only as a combined no-hitter.
 Another major league combined no-hitter did not occur until April 30, 1967, when Stu Miller of the Baltimore Orioles recorded the final out in relief of Steve Barber in a 2–1 loss to the Detroit Tigers.

 The only combined extra inning no-hitter to date occurred on July 12, 1997.
 Pittsburgh Pirates pitchers Francisco Córdova (9 innings) and Ricardo Rincón (1 inning) combined to no-hit the Houston Astros, 3–0.
 Victory was secured with a three-run walk-off home run by pinch hitter Mark Smith in the bottom of the tenth inning.

 Mike Witt pitched in both a complete game no-hitter and a combined no-hitter.

 On June 11, 2003, the Houston Astros set a record with six pitchers involved in a combined no-hitter.
 On that day, Roy Oswalt, Pete Munro, Kirk Saarloos, Brad Lidge, Octavio Dotel, and Billy Wagner combined to hold the New York Yankees hitless.
 Oswalt was removed after one inning due to injury.
 Munro pitched the most innings, 2 2/3.
 He also allowed five of the six baserunners, giving up three walks, hitting a batter and seeing another reach on an error by third baseman Geoff Blum.
 The only other baserunner was allowed by Dotel, who threw a third-strike wild pitch to Alfonso Soriano with one out in the eighth; Dotel went on to record the forty-fifth four-strikeout inning in regular-season play.
 Lidge, who retired all six hitters he faced over the sixth and seventh innings, earned the victory.
 On June 8, 2012, the Seattle Mariners tied this record when Kevin Millwood, Charlie Furbush, Stephen Pryor, Lucas Luetge, Brandon League, and Tom Wilhelmsen combined to no-hit the Los Angeles Dodgers.
 Millwood pitched 6 innings before he was taken out due to a groin injury.